rancher/charts/charts/kong/README.md

 * `manager`
 * `portal`
 * `portalapi`
+* `status`

+`status` is intended for internal use within the cluster.
+Unlike other services it cannot be exposed externally, and cannot create a Kubernetes service or ingress.
+It supports the settings under `SVC.http` and `SVC.tls` only.

 | Parameter                          | Description                                                                           | Default             |
 | ---------------------------------- | ------------------------------------------------------------------------------------- | ------------------- |